jesusaguilera/nvim/README.md

 5. Install plugins with:
 - :PlugInstall

-6. run on nvim, the output look like:
+6. run :checkhealth on nvim, the output look like:
-- :checkhealth
 ![alt text](https://user-images.githubusercontent.com/251450/42421117-001a81ee-8303-11e8-929a-91da4ac9feea.png)

 7. Place these files on each project root folder